near/docs/docs/3.tutorials/examples/donation.md

 ## Moving Forward

 A nice way to learn is by trying to expand a contract.
-Modify the donation example so it accumulates the money in the contract instead of sending it immediately.
-Then, make a method that only the `beneficiary` can call to retrieve the money.
+Modify the donation example so it accumulates the tokens in the contract instead of sending it immediately.
+Then, make a method that only the `beneficiary` can call to retrieve the tokens.